Chiara-Fvw/reciper/README.md

   ORDER BY LOWER(recipe)
   LIMIT $3 OFFSET $4`

-In my design, using a single query with joins and counting wouldn't have allowed me to achieve the specific data structure I envisioned.
+However, using a single query with joins and counting wouldn't have allowed me to achieve the specific data structure I envisioned.
 Here's why:

 - If a category is not available, I want to throw an error.
 This ensures that the system communicates the issue clearly to the user.
 - When the user manually chooses a page for pagination and sets an invalid page number, I prefer to handle this scenario differently.
 Instead of throwing an error, I want to display a friendly flash message, maintaining a smooth user experience.